lkuper/dissertation/diss/outline.md

   1.6.
 Thesis statement, and organization of the rest of this dissertation 1.7.
 Previously published work

-2. LVars: Lattice-based Data Structures for Deterministic Parallelism 2.1.
+2. LVars: lattice-based data structures for deterministic parallelism 2.1.
 Motivating example: a parallel, pipelined graph computation 2.2.
 LVars by example
   2.3.
 Lattices, stores, and determinism